 Canada is sometimes called upon to send observers to participate in bilateral or multilateral electoral observation missions abroad.
 However, Elections Canada does not manage electoral observation missions for the Canadian public.
-Canadian participation in these missions is coordinated by Foreign Affairs, Trade and Development Canada.
+Canadian participation in these missions is coordinated by Global Affairs Canada.

 - Working Group on Accountability of Election Management Bodies for Voting Integrity